 Whales are among the more majestic animals on the planet.
 They’re enormous but graceful, and they play an important part in the cultural history of many of the First Nations peoples of BC.
-In the Kitimat fjord system there are a pair of researchers, Hermann Meuter and Janie Wray, who study the orca and humpbacks who make their homes there, and Mirjam Leuze took cameras to chronicle what they do.
+In the Kitimat fjord system, researchers Hermann Meuter and Janie Wray study the orca and humpbacks who make their homes there, and Mirjam Leuze took cameras to chronicle what they do.

 The Whale and the Raven is the result and follows is a slightly meandering but absolutely stunning-to-look-at 100 minutes of footage of the north coast of British Columbia.

-Ultimately the film makes the point that we should be leaving nature alone, that our unfettered economic lust comes at the expense of the natural world around us, and gives us a glimpse of what we could ultimately lose.
+Ultimately, the film points out that we should be leaving nature alone, that our unfettered economic lust comes at the expense of the natural world around us, and gives us a glimpse of what we could ultimately lose.

 Like this?
 Please consider supporting me via Patreon, Ko-Fi, PayPal.me (or click on an ad)!